Raku & Pit fire Workshop: 23 - 25 October 2026 2026, Hosted by Leon Potgieter – Potterbakker, Koringberg, Swartland

-This immersive three-day workshop explores atmospheric and raku firing techniques through structured preparation, carefully paced firings, and shared learning.
+This immersive three-day workshop explores alternative and Raku firing techniques through structured preparation, carefully paced firings, and shared learning.

 For group bookings, please contact me to arrange and confirm availability.

-Full payment is required to secure your booking.
+Full payment or a R2,250 non-refundable deposit is required to secure your booking.

 Location and Accommodation: